semente-de/hugo-site-backend/content/about.md

 #    appendFilePath: true # to append file path to Edit link
 ---

-semente is a toolkit for community development.
-Based on decades of experience in open initiatives, collaborative actions and transdisciplinary methods, semente offers concrete ways to create, visualise and improve commons-based systems.
+*semente* is a toolkit for community development.
+Based on decades of experience in open initiatives, collaborative actions and transdisciplinary methods, *semente* offers concrete ways to create, visualise and improve circular commons-based systems.

 - Read more about the current version of the toolkit [here](/toolkit).

-The tools and vision created by semente are result of ongoing collaborations between activists, designers, nonprofits and researchers in Brazil and Europe.
+The tools and vision created by *semente* are result of ongoing collaborations between activists, designers, nonprofits and researchers in Brazil and Europe.

 ![Semente workshop Ubatuba](https://github.com/semente-de/documentation/blob/main/0.1/images/deck.jpg?raw=true)